-To prevent the tree from drying out once you’ve got it propped up in the stand, you’ll mostly just want to keep the water full.
+To prevent the tree from drying out once you prop it up in the stand, you’ll just want to keep the water full.
 In the past, I’ve had the water get gross after a few days of soaking, so we drained it and refilled it.
 As long as the tree is sitting in clean water, the needles will have a steady supply of moisture.

 You can think of the tree like a napkin: if you dip one corner into water, the water wicks upward, wetting the center of the napkin, but it never fully reaches the far corners.
 The wet corner is the equivalent of your trunk, the place where the water enters.
 The other three corners are equivalent to the needles at the furthest reaches of the tree’s branches.
-The water is drawn toward them, but they’re too far from the trunk to drink up as much moisture as they could.
+The needles draw water toward themselves, but they’re too far from the trunk to drink up as much moisture as they could.

 Don’t Let It Dry Out

-To try to encourage moisture to enter the needles, and especially to prevent currents of warm air from drying them out, you can use a humidifier in the same room as the tree.
+To try to encourage moisture to enter the needles, you can use a humidifier in the same room as the tree.
 As dry air passes over the needles, moisture evaporates out, trying to reach an equilibrium where the dry air becomes as moist as the needles.
 This is the process of osmosis.

 Running moist air over the needles has the opposite effect: the moisture flees into the dry needles, rehydrating them.
 This reduces the degree to which the needles rely on water from the branches, which helps the tree retain water overall.